Amazon Should Build A Virtual Reality Shopping Mall. Here's Why.

 The opinions expressed herein are those of Worm Capital, LLC and are subject to change without notice.
 The company (or companies) identified or referenced herein is an example of a current or potential holding or investment target and is subject to change without notice.
 This information should not be considered a recommendation to purchase or sell any particular security.
 It should not be assumed that any of the investments or strategies referenced were or will be profitable, or that investment recommendations or decisions we make in the future will be profitable.
 Past performance is no guarantee of future results.
 Worm Capital reserves the right to modify its current investment views, strategies, techniques, and market views based on changing market dynamics.
 This article contains links to 3rd part websites and is used for informational purposes only.
 This does not constitute as an endorsement of any kind.

-Arne Alsin and Worm Capital clients are currently long Amazon (NASDAQ:AMZN), and also own options positions in IBM and stand to benefit if the trading price of Amazon increases and/or the trading price of IBM decreases.
+Arne Alsin and Worm Capital clients are currently long Amazon (NASDAQ:AMZN) and stand to benefit if the trading price of Amazon increases.

 Worm Capital, LLC does not accept any responsibility or liability arising from the use of this document.
 No document or warranty, express or implied, is being given or made that the information presented herein is accurate, current or complete, and such information is always subject to change without notice.
 Shareholders and other potential investors should conduct their own independent investigations of the relevant issues and companies involved in this article.
 This document may not be copied, reproduced or distributed without prior written consent of Worm Capital.